-- budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance: - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties: - · identification and management of risks.
+- budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.

-The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However the trustees have appointed Baldwins Audit Services Limited, the external auditor, to perform additional checks.
+The board of trustees has considered the need for a specific internal audit function and has decided to appoint a Governor to act as a lead on internal audit.
+However, the trustees have also appointed Baldwins Audit Services, the external auditor, to perform additional checks.
+A close symbiotic working relationship is being developed.